oran950/Pi-Hole/README.md

 # Pi-Hole
-We can use this tool to block anything we want in our local network such ads so here i'm describe how i create my raspberrypi dns server in my local network , i'm use it to blocking any ads but you can also block what ever you want. step 1 :
+We can use this tool to block anything we want in our local network such ads so here i'm describe how i create my raspberrypi dns server in my local network , i'm using it to block any ads, but you can also block what ever you want. step 1 :
 You Will Need:
 1) Any Raspberry Pi with Ethernet